 |Confederate soldier file #44665839, File:26, page 112 - W. J. Strickland, Co.
 D 39th Redg.
 AL, register of claims of deceased soldiers from Alabama, filed: Feb.21, 1863, Where died: Tyner's Station, presented to: P. E. Strickland, Widow. |

 Click on any of the News, Events, or Discoveries buttons above to see historical things that happened during

-Unknown, his family, and friends.
-For example, Unknown is 10 years old when Indian Removal Act signed and the moving of eastern Indians west of the Mississippi begins.
+Wylie, his family, and friends.
+For example, Wylie is 10 years old when Indian Removal Act signed and the moving of eastern Indians west of the Mississippi begins.

 ||Alabama gold rush begins in the east-centrl hill country.

 ||The Second Creek war begins in 1836.
 In 1837 The Battle of Hobdy's Bridge becomes the last indian battle in AL.

 ||Alabama reports a total population of 590,756 on the 1940 Federal Census.
 This includes 335,185 whites, 255,571 blacks, 253,532 slaves, zero Native Americans, and others.

 ||The first railroad is constructed between Liverpool and Manchester, England